 Long regarded as a leading practitioner and appearing in numerous reported cases, Antony has a huge breadth of experience in almost all aspects of Employment Law.
 His practice encompasses not only the core areas of statutory employment regulation such as unfair dismissal, redundancy, discrimination, whistleblowing, TUPE and working time, but also includes experience of some of the more obscure areas such as Agricultural Wages Order disputes.

-In addition, he has extensive and long-standing experience of all aspects of commercial and employment-related injunctions, especially in the areas of restraint of trade, garden leave and confidential information injunctions as well as strike injunctions.
-He has appeared in numerous ground-breaking cases, especially in the area of garden leave.
+In addition, he has extensive and long-standing experience of commercial and employment-related injunctions, especially in the areas of restraint of trade, garden leave and confidential information injunctions as well as strike injunctions.
+He has appeared in numerous ground-breaking cases, especially garden leave.

 Antony is a talented advocate and skilled trial tactician with highly regarded cross-examining skills.
 Clients have frequently observed that his natural habitat is the courtroom and his career-long commitment to pro bono advocacy makes it perfectly apparent that he is quite definitely not ‘in it for the money’.
 He is equally at home acting for employers of any kind, large or very small, public or private sector or employees of any level and whether as individuals or collectively.
 In the last few years he has represented clients as disparate as: